Some Trump endorsements spark frustration and fractures in the GOP – KION546

 But either way, his decision could pose an awkward problem for Trump.
 If Jones runs for the 10th congressional district, which is one of the seats he is considering, it would put Trump directly at odds with several members of the conservative House Freedom Caucus who have already endorsed a different candidate in that contest.
 One Georgia Republican said the delegation would be frustrated if Jones launches a congressional bid there with Trump’s official blessing.

-It’s the second time in as many weeks that the former President has failed to clear the field for his preferred candidate.
-Trump attempted a similar maneuver in North Carolina, where the Trump-backed Rep. Ted Budd has failed to emerge as the definitive front-runner in a US Senate primary race against former Gov. Pat McCrory and former Rep. Mark Walker.
+And if Jones rejects Trump’s overture, it would be the second time in as many weeks that the former President has failed to clear the field for his preferred candidate.
+Trump attempted a similar maneuver in North Carolina, Trump-backed Rep. Ted Budd has failed to emerge as the definitive front-runner in a US Senate primary race against former Gov. Pat McCrory and former Rep. Mark Walker.
 Trump offered to endorse Walker if he dropped out and ran for a House seat, but the former congressman declined, leaving the contest a three-way race.

 Those primary struggles are only adding to the growing frustrations that some of Trump’s endorsements have created in certain corners of the GOP.
 With end-of-the-year finance reports now public, it’s clear some of Trump’s candidates have struggled to raise cash or pull ahead in the polls — even as the former President built a massive war chest of his own last year.